33èmes Journées Arithmétiques

 Organizers

-The main organizers are Antonella Perucca and Gabor Wiese from the University of Luxembourg.
+The main organizers of the event are Antonella Perucca and Gabor Wiese, assisted by Marie Leblanc from the administration.

 Sponsors